BradleyCulley/bradleyculley.github.io/_posts/2025-broken-02-23-Ocean Boulevard.md

 <p>
 I went for walks — usually at night — from the condo building, through the parking lot, out to Ocean Boulevard, and then along the seawall above the beach.
+This photo I took shows the seawall:

 Waves rolled in constantly from the horizon; breaking when they hit the sand, each crashing with a muted hiss.
 </p>

 <p>
-Hampton was quiet at night: not many people on the sidewalk.
+Hampton was quiet at night.
+Not many people were out on the sidewalk along the seawall.
 A big sky over the ocean; rythmic crashing of the waves.
 </p>

 <hr/>